jpark0224/project-2/readme.md

   ```

-* In addition to working on the two above functions, I also took the lead on styling and deployment for our project.
+In addition to working on the two above functions, I also took the lead on styling and deployment for our project.
 This was my first time working with a styling library, so I watched a Traversy Media tutorial on the basics and read through the documentation.
 The styling of the DatePage component is the result of me working with Bulma cards and columns.

-### Deployment
+## Deployment

-* Since we had been informed that deployment could take some time, I wanted to make sure I understood how it worked, so jumped into working on the final day of the project.
+Since we had been informed that deployment could take some time, I wanted to make sure I understood how it worked, so I jumped into working on it first thing the final day of the project.
 Also, as we had used a repository on my GitHub account, it made sense that I took the lead on deployment.

 ## Wins
 There were a lot of firsts with this project, and our group handled them all really well.
 Here are some of our wins:
 - First time implementing a React Calendar library.
-- Successfully manipulating JavaScript dates.
+- First time manipulating JavaScript dates.
 - First time installing and working with a styling library (Bulma).
-- Researching an API  that was relatively easy to work with, allowed unlimited requests, and met the needs of our project.
+- First time researching an API  that was relatively easy to work with, allowed unlimited requests, and met the needs of our project.

 ## Challenges
-* During our project we had a couple of obstacles to overcome and these can be broken into Technical and Team Challenges
+During our project we had a couple of obstacles to overcome and these can be broken into Technical and Team Challenges

 ### Technical Challenges